Urusei Yatsura (1981 TV series): Reception

 In 1982, the anime series ranked sixth in Animage magazine's reader-voted Anime Grand Prix.
 The following year, the show climbed to fourth place.
 In 1984, the film Urusei Yatsura: Only You took fifth and the TV anime took sixth.
 While the TV series did not appear in the 1985 Anime Grand Prix, the film Beautiful Dreamer came in third.
 In 1986, the show reappeared in sixth place and the third film Remember My Love took third place.
 In 1987, the series went down to eighth place.
 The series received two additional awards as part of the Anime Grand Prix.
 In 1982, its theme song "Lum no Love Song" was voted best anime song.
 In 1983, the sixty-seventh episode was voted best episode.
+In 2001, the staff of Animage listed the series as the thirtieth most important anime of all time.
 A 2019 NHK poll of 210,061 people saw Urusei Yatsura named Takahashi's fourth best animated work, with Beautiful Dreamer in fifth.

 Christina Carpenter of THEM Anime Reviews praised the anime adaptation's characters and humor and noted the influence the series had on other series over the years.
 Carpenter summarized the series as an "Original and unapologetically Japanese classic that earns every star we can give" and awarded the series five stars out of five.
 In The Anime Encyclopedia: A Guide to Japanese Animation Since 1917, Jonathan Clements and Helen McCarthy viewed the anime as "a Japanese Simpsons for its usage of domestic humor and made note of AnimEigo's attention to providing notes for those unfamiliar with Japanese culture.
 They summarized the series as "a delight from beginning to end" that "absolutely deserves its fan favorite status."
 In reviewing AnimEigo's home video releases, Peter Nichols of The New York Times thought that the series was "relatively restrained" compared to their other releases.
 In a feature on the series for Anime Invasion, McCarthy recommended it as being "the first, the freshest and the funniest" of Takahashi's works and for its large cast, stories and use as a cultural and historical resource.